alainamb/web-localization-for-beginners/Lesson3 - JS and Externalizing Strings/Lesson3_README.md

 - UI labels and instructions

 ### Part 4: Test Your Implementation
-1. After creating your Spanish JSON file, open TerminologyWebpage_LocDemo_en-US.html in your browser.
+After creating your Spanish JSON file, you’ll want to test that your implementation works in your browser.
+However, simply opening one of your HTML files in your browswer may case a CORS (Cross-Origin Resource Sharing) policy error, which is a common issue when working with local files.
+This happens because:
+- You’re opening the HTML file directly from your computer using the file:// protocol
+- For security reasons, browsers restrict JavaScript from making fetch() requests to local files

+To test your implementation, you’ll need to work around this by running a local web server instead of opening the files directly.
+1. Install the “Live Server” extension on Visual Studio Code
+2. Open your project folder in VS Code
+3. Right-click on one of your TerminologyWebpage_LocDemo.html files
+4. Select "Open with Live Server"

+You should now be able to test your implementation in the browser from a local web server.
-2. Use the language switcher to change to Spanish.
+7. Use the language switcher to change to Spanish.
-3. Verify that:
+8. Verify that:
 - All text elements display correctly in Spanish
 - The quiz functionality works properly
 - You can switch between languages without issues